appgate/conkolla/security.md

 		- The password is always fetched from the vault when needed and never stored locally.

 ## Secret handlers
-Secret handlers have been implemented to create an appropriate level of security around the password used for a connection to log in.
+Secret handlers have been implemented to create an appropriate level of security around the password used for a connection to login.
 It is however the operators responsibility to configure the appropriate handler in conkolla, and follow the principle of least privileges when creating API users in AppGate.
 The handler is configured during the connection setup aka login.
 The operator will be setting these through a combination with/or
 - username , password
 - parameters to configure the handler